JonasWischeropp/unity-materials-from-textures/README.md

 This small editor tool makes it simple to create materials from folders of textures.
 The tool assumes that one folder contains all the textures for one material.

-Custom rules can be defined to match file names to shader properties using [regular expressions](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) (not case-sensitive).
+Custom rules can be defined to match file names and shader properties using [regular expressions](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) (not case-sensitive).

 <!-- TODO insert gif -->